reflexivestudios/remnant-horizon-official/ROADMAP.md

 My ultimate vision for Remnant Horizon is to evolve into a full-fledged space exploration game, offering an immersive experience with a strong sense of scale, lively star systems, and refined gameplay mechanics.

 ### What's Complete ✅
-- ✅ **Custom Physics Engine** with thrust, drag, inertia, and collision handling
+- ✅ **Custom Physics Engine** with thrust, drag, inertia, and collision handling.
+Trying to create a "space float" feel, while still feeling like a "jet"
-- ✅ **Single Source of Truth State Management** with persistence, missions, reputation, and cargo
 - ✅ **Main Menu** - Full menu with starting new game, loading save and game settings.
 - ✅ **Pause Menu** - Full pause menu with saving, loading, settings, exit to main menu, etc.
+- ✅ **Simple Tutorial System** - The Pilot's Handbook guide (F1 or starting new game)
-- ✅ **Space ↔ Planet Surface Transitions** with dedicated surface lighting and gravity
+- ✅ **Space Station System** with trade markets, ship upgrades, dynamic mission generations
-- ✅ **Procedural Terrain Generation** with bilinear height sampling and biome-specific POIs
+- ✅ **Station UI Scalability** - Large inventory support with scrolling and filtering
+- ✅ **Advanced HUD** - Dynamic HUD with rotating minimap, radar + multiple zoom levels, star system coordinates/info, target info and ship status indicators
+- ✅ **UI & Inventory Systems** - Refined inventory UI with Commander Status (Ship status, active missions, faction standings, cargo & item prices, active ship upgrades)
+- ✅ **Free Look Camera System** - Independent camera control in first and third-person views to help find objects or enemey ships
+- ✅ **Camera Systems** - Dual first-person cockpit and third-person "jet fighter" cameras
+- ✅ **Weighted Space Station Missions** - Traders Guild space stations will offer more cargo delivery missions, etc...
+- ✅ **Engine and Warp Drive fuel** - Separate engine and warp fuel types that can be refilled at space stations.
+Balanced for fair pricing for trading & shuttle missions
+- ✅ **Basic Missions** - Currently have cargo delivery, passenger shuttle and bounty hunter missions working & rewarding credits.
+Each are in tiers and offer a randomized amount within the respective tier.
+  ✅ **Cargo Quantity Indicators** - Accurate display for buying/selling items
+- ✅ **Active Salvaging / Resource Harvesting** - Tactile mechanics for resource gathering
+- ✅ **Currency & Trading** - Full in-game currency and operational markets
+- ✅ **Warp & Hyperdrive Systems** - Differentiated intra-system and interstellar travel.
+Warp drive mechanics with visual effects and cooldowns
+- ✅ **Warp targeting & auto-stop** - Warping towards a selected target guides player to the target automatically and auto-stops when they are in range of the target (planet, gas giant, space station, jump gates, etc)
+- ✅ **Galaxy & System Maps** - Galaxy Map and System map.
+Comprehensive mapping systems including planetary, space station and jump gate targeting.
+- ✅ **Death & Respawn System** - Proper destruction mechanics with station-based respawning
+- ✅ **Combat Targeting System** - Allows the player to cycle targets with < and > if in combat with multiple enemy ships.
+- ✅ **NPC Ship Shield & Hull Status** - Dynmaic shield and hull health bars near enemy ships to see their ship healthy status in combat
-- ✅ **NPC AI System** with planetary avoidance and physics parity
+- ✅ **NPC AI System** with planetary avoidance and physics that closely match the player in ship-top-ship combat
 - ✅ **Ship Wreckage Salvage** salvage/tractor beam logic to gather cargo from destroyed enemy ships
 - ✅ **Dynamic HUD** with ship info, coordinates, 2D radar and proximity prompts
-- ✅ **Tutorial System** - The Pilot's Handbook
 - ✅ **Player Ship Entity** with integrated thruster physics, weapon systems, and damage logic
+- ✅ **Space ↔ Planet Surface Transitions** with dedicated surface lighting and gravity
+- ✅ **Atmospheric entrance & flight** - enter a planet instance and can fly around in the atmposphere.
+- ✅ **Procedural Terrain Generation** with bilinear height sampling and POIs
+- ✅ **Walkable Planet Surfaces** - ability to get out of ship and walk around on planets freely.

+### Technical:
 - ✅ **Logarithmic Depth Buffer** for proper space scale rendering
 - ✅ **Modular Architecture** with clear separation of concerns
 - ✅ **Cross-module Communication** via custom DOM events
 - ✅ **Frame-rate Independent Physics** using delta time integration
 - ✅ **Deterministic Procedural Generation** using seeded RNG
-- ✅ **Code Best Practices** including proper material usage and depth sorting
-- ✅ **Atmospheric entrance & flight** - enter a planet instance and can fly around in the atmposphere.
-- ✅ **Walkable Planet Surfaces** - ability to get out of ship and walk around on planets freely.
-- ✅ **Warp & Hyperdrive Systems** - Differentiated intra-system and interstellar travel
-- ✅ **Death & Respawn System** - Proper destruction mechanics with station-based respawning
-- ✅ **Free Look Camera System** - Independent camera control in first and third-person views
-- ✅ **Camera Systems** - Dual first-person cockpit and third-person "jet fighter" cameras
-- ✅ **Space Station System** with trade markets, ship upgrades, dynamic mission generation
-- ✅ **Interstellar Travel** - Warp drive mechanics with visual effects and cooldowns
-- ✅ **Solar System Navigation & Boundaries** - Clear navigation and system transitions
-- ✅ **Station UI Scalability** - Large inventory support with scrolling and filtering
-- ✅ **Cargo Quantity Indicators** - Accurate display for buying/selling items
-- ✅ **Active Salvaging / Resource Harvesting** - Tactile mechanics for resource gathering
-- ✅ **Currency & Trading** - Full in-game currency and operational markets
-- ✅ **Advanced HUD** - Dynamic HUD with minimap, radar, coordinates, and status indicators
-- ✅ **Minimap Improvements** - Repositioned UI elements and enhanced functionality
-- ✅ **Galaxy & System Maps** - Comprehensive mapping systems
-- ✅ **UI & Inventory Systems** - Refined inventory UI with Commander Status
+- ✅ **Single Source of Truth State Management** with persistence, missions, reputation, and cargo

 ### What's In Progress (WIP) 🔄
 - (WIP) **Event-Driven Communication System** using prefixed DOM events